jvrana/markdown-cv/index.md

 I am currently finishing up a few projects and related publications before my anticipated graduate in 2019/2020.
-I am searching for jobs at intersection of software engineering and synthetic biology for companies that make a positive environmental or societal impacts.
+I am searching for jobs at intersection of software engineering and synthetic biology.

 ## Education